united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## Local installation using the Management Console (recommended)

-We have a very detailed documentation on how to install the UMH locally using the **Management Console**.
-Click on the button below to get to the documentation!
+We've put together a comprehensive guide on how to install the UMH locally using our **Management Console**.
+To access the documentation, simply click on the button below.

 <a class="btn btn-primary" href="https://mgmt.docs.umh.app/docs/getstarted/download/" target="_blank" role="button" aria-label="Management Console">Management Console</a>